yongqiye00/yongqiye00.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Artificial Intelligence
+  - Image Processing
-  - Computational Imaging
+  - Computer Vision

 # Education to show in About widget
 # education: